 Arizona Metals faces certain risks as a Canadian company operating in the United States.
 Any changes in regulations or shifts in political attitudes are beyond the control of Arizona Metals and may adversely affect its business.
 Arizona Metals may be affected in varying degrees by such factors as government regulations (or changes thereto) with respect to restrictions on production, export controls, income taxes, expropriation of property, repatriation of profits, environmental legislation, tariffs, land use, water use, land claims of local people, mine safety regulations, corruption, political unrest and timely reimbursement by the government of refundable value added taxes and refundable income taxes, uncertainty with respect to the rule of law and the integrity of court systems, and security issues.
-The recent COVID-19 pandemic may also result in further changes to international and domestic travel to and within the United States due to travel restrictions and related public health policies in response to the pandemic.
+The COVID-19 pandemic resulted in further changes to international and domestic travel to and within the United States due to travel restrictions and related public health policies in response to the pandemic, and any resurgence in the COVID-19 pandemic, or the impacts of other geopolitical events, may result in renewed or further travel restrictions.
 The effect of these factors cannot be accurately predicted.